 It can be used for a variety of purposes in all fields and industries.
 Some of the common uses of are as follows:

 It was also called ‘Hard Coal’ because of its tough nature.
 It was considered to be the perfect source of fuel for trains by locomotive engineers.
-While not many trains are powered by coal anymore, there are still some out there that still utilize this form of coal.
+While not many trains are powered by coal anymore, there are still some out there that still utilise this form of coal.
 It is especially important to use cleaner burning coal to reduce localised pollution levels.

 This material has a specific density and unique shape that is perfect for use in water filtration systems.
 When used with sand as a filter, anthracite water filtration is considered to be one of the most efficient ways to clean industrial, processed, pool, waste and municipal water and restore it for the purposes of drinking and using.